Essential tremor: Causes, symptoms, diagnosis and treatment

 For moderate essential tremor, drugs such as propranolol (beta blocker) and primidone (anticonvulsant) can help relieve symptoms for more than half of all patients.

 If those treatments haven’t worked sedatives may be prescribed.

 In rare cases, another approach is a botulinum toxin (Botox) injection into an affected muscle.

 Treatment for severe tremor includes deep brain stimulation and an operation on the thalamus area of the brain called a thalamotomy.

 Can essential tremor be prevented?

-Because doctors do not know the exact cause of essential tremor, there is currently no way to prevent it.
+Because the exact cause of essential tremor is unknown, there is currently no way to prevent it.